dawidbeno/dawidbeno/README.md

 - ⚡ Fun fact: ...
 -->

-Software engineer with experience in developing embedded systems based on C/C++ and Linux, supported by automated tests and DevOps
+I'm a Software Engineer specializing in the complete lifecycle of application development, with a strong focus on embedded systems.
+I'm passionate about writing clean, high-quality code and building robust, automated testing environments.